The Workshop School is a new independent middle school in Prospect Heights, Brooklyn. We are set to launch in Fall 2019.

 Each grade will include an intentionally diverse group of students and families from the near neighborhoods, including Prospect Heights, Crown Heights, Bedford Stuyvesant, and Park Slope.

 We will accept a maximum of 25 students for each grade.
 At scale, the school will include 6th, 7th, and 8th grades for a total of 75 students.
+As a small community school, we are looking for curious, creative, committed, and kind students and families.

 The Workshop Project has a maker workshop on the first floor at YWCA Brooklyn.
 This is a demonstration space that helps parents and families learn more about our work.